Rescuers recover over 2,000 bodies after floods devastate eastern Libya and displace 30,000 people

 “The situation is indescribable.
 Entire families dead in this disaster.
 Some were washed away to the sea,” Abdalla said by phone from Derna.

 Bulldozers worked over the past two days to fix and clear roads to allow the delivery of humanitarian aid and heavy equipment urgently needed for the search and rescue operations.
-The city is 250 kilometers (150 miles) east of Benghazi, where international aid started to arrive on Tuesday.
+Derna is 250 kilometers (150 miles) east of Benghazi, where international aid started to arrive on Tuesday.

 Libya's neighbors, Egypt, Algeria and Tunisia, as well as Turkey and the United Arab Emirates, have sent rescue teams and humanitarian aid.
 President Joe Biden also said the United States is sending emergency funds to relief organizations and coordinating with the Libyan authorities and the U.N. to provide additional support.

-Mohammed Abu-Lamousha, a spokesman for the east Libya interior ministry, on Tuesday put the death tally in Derna at more than 5,300, according to the state-run news agency.
+Mohammed Abu-Lamousha, a spokesman for the eastern Libyan interior ministry, on Tuesday put the death tally in Derna at more than 5,300, according to the state-run news agency.
 Dozens of others were reported dead in other towns in eastern Libya, he said.

 Authorities have transferred hundreds of bodies to morgues in nearby towns.
-In the city of Tobruk, is 169 kilometers (105 miles) east of Derna, the Medical Center of Tobruk’s morgue received more than 300 bodies for people killed in the Derna flooding; among them were 84 Egyptians, according to a list of dead obtained by The Associated Press.
+In the city of Tobruk, 169 kilometers (105 miles) east of Derna, the Medical Center of Tobruk’s morgue received more than 300 bodies for people killed in the Derna flooding.
+Among them were 84 Egyptians, according to a list of dead obtained by The Associated Press.

 Dozens of bodies of Egyptians killed in the floods were returned to their home country.
-A funeral for 22 Egyptians was underway Wednesday in their village of el-Sharif in the southern province of Beni Suef.
-Another four were buried in their hometown in the Nile Delta province of Beheira, local media in Egypt reported.
+Most of the dead are from one village, el-Sharif, in the southern province of Beni Suef.
+They were buried Wednesday morning following a mass funeral attended by hundreds of villagers.
+Four of the dead were buried at another funeral in the Nile Delta province of Beheira.

+Among the dead was the family of Saleh Sariyeh, 60, a Palestinian from the refugee camp of Ein el-Hilweh in Lebanon, whose home was washed away in the floods, his nephew Mohammed Sariyeh told The Associated Press.

+Mohammed Sariyeh said his uncle had been living for decades in Derna with his wife, Sanaa Jammal, and two daughters, Walaa, 27, and Hoda, 25, and were all killed on Monday.
+He added that friends called them from Libya telling the family that his uncle’s apartment was in a building in the city center that was washed away during the storm.

 At least 10,000 people were still missing in the city, according to Tamer Ramadan, Libya envoy for the International Federation of Red Cross and Red Crescent Societies.
 He said 40,000 people have been displaced in Derna and other towns affected by the floods in eastern Libya.

-Known for its white-painted houses and palm gardens, Derna is about 900 kilometers (560 miles) east of the capital of Tripoli.
-It is controlled by the forces of powerful military commander Khalifa Hifter, who is allied with the east Libya government.
-The rival government in west Libya, based in Tripoli, is allied with other armed groups.
+Known for its white-painted houses and palm gardens, Derna is about 900 kilometers (560 miles) east of the capital, Tripoli.
+It is controlled by the forces of powerful military commander Khalifa Hifter, who is allied with the eastern Libyan government.
+The rival government in western Libya, based in Tripoli, is allied with other armed groups.

 Much of Derna was built by Italy when Libya was under Italian occupation in the first half of the 20th century.
 The city was once a hub for extremist groups in the years of chaos that followed the NATO-backed uprising that toppled and killed longtime dictator Moammar Gadhafi in 2011.